BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/enterococcuspipeline/documentation_enterococcus.md

 ### Kraken 2

-The trimmed paired-end reads are checked for contamination using `kraken2 2.1.1` against an in-house database with microbial genomes.
+The trimmed paired-end reads or contigs are checked for contamination using `kraken2 2.1.1` against an in-house database with microbial genomes.
 The date of the last database update is included in the output report.

 ### ConFindr

 The samples are screened for inter- and intra-species contamination using `ConFindr 0.8.1` with the ribosomal MLST database.

+Note: ConFindr is only executed when the input type is `illumina`.

 ### Quality checks